DeshanXD/FakePersonGenerator/README.md

 # FakePersonGenerator

 FakePersonGenerator is simply tool design for gather fake digital identity information.
-Mostly used for online sign ups
+Mostly used for online sign ups.
+This only create text file with all the information you need to Sign UP.

 ## Usage